-The following tables quantify the potential termination and change of control payment amounts assuming a hypothetical triggering event had occurred as of December 26, 2009.
+The following tables quantify the potential termination and change of control payment amounts assuming a hypothetical triggering event had occurred under each of the NEO employment agreements, change of control agreements and equity plans as of December 26, 2009.
 The terms and conditions of the post employment and change of control provisions for each of the NEOs are described in detail above.